 The Crypto Officer and User services of the module are identical for both appliance types.
-A Try-And-Buy appliance varies from the Hardware Appliance only in that the firmware that is provided with the appliance is valid for 30 days, after which the full license must be purchased or the hardware appliance must be returned to Blue Coat.

-The Blue Coat SV2800 is a high performance transparent SSL/TLS proxy that can be deployed in both Gigabit Ethernet and 10G Ethernet networks.
-The SV2800 is a 1U high rack mountable device.
+A Try-And-Buy appliance varies from the Hardware Appliance only in that the firmware that is provided with the appliance is valid for 60 days, after which the full license must be purchased or the hardware appliance must be returned to Blue Coat.
+The Blue Coat SV3800 is a high performance transparent SSL/TLS proxy that can be deployed in both Gigabit Ethernet and 10G Ethernet networks.
+The SV3800 is a 2U high rack mountable device.

-The SV2800 has three front facing modular I/O bays that allow for flexibility in the number of network interfaces and in the type of media supported.
-Network I/O Modules (Netmods) are installed in the three bays to configure the desired combination of interfaces.
+The SV3800 has seven front facing modular I/O bays that allow for flexibility in the number of network interfaces and in the type of media supported.
+Network I/O Modules (Netmods) are installed in the seven bays to configure the desired combination of interfaces.

-All of the Netmod interfaces and the switching module that plug into the front of the SV2800 connect to the network segments on which traffic is being monitored/inspected.
-These ports are only used to access the network data that is being processed by the SV2800; they are not associated with any cryptographic processes, keys, critical security parameters (CSP) or any FIPS relevant data.
-These ports do not allow access to the management services of the SV2800 and cannot be used to input or output cryptographic keys, CSPs or any FIPS relevant data.
+All of the Netmod interfaces and the switching module that plug into the front of the SV3800 connect to the network segments on which traffic is being monitored/ inspected.
+These ports are only used to access the network data that is being processed by the SV3800; they are not associated with any cryptographic processes, keys, critical security parameters (CSP) or any FIPS relevant data.
+These ports do not allow access to the management services of the SV3800 and cannot be used to input or output cryptographic keys, CSPs or any FIPS relevant data.
 The Netmods and associated switch are therefore deemed to be outside the logical cryptographic boundary.

-Figure 2-4 shows an SV2800 device with three Netmods installed.
-In this example, the Netmods each support 4 x 1Gig copper interfaces.
+Figure 2-4 shows an SV3800 device with four Netmods installed.
+In this example, of the Netmods each support 4 x GigE fiber interfaces, and the other two 4 x GigE copper interfaces.
 Available Netmod options are listed below, other Netmod types may become available in the future:

-- 4x GigE copper (4 ports of 10/100/1000Base-T with FTW) - 4 x GigE fiber (4 ports of 1000Base-SX with FTW) - 2 x 10Gig fiber (2 ports of 10GBase-SR with FTW) - 2 x 10Gig fiber (2 ports of 10GBase-LR with FTW)
+- 4 x GigE copper (4 ports of 10/100/1000Base-T with FTW) - 4 x GigE fiber (4 ports of 1000Base-SX with FTW) - 2 x 10Gig fiber (2 ports of 10GBase-SR with FTW) - 2 x 10Gig fiber (2 ports of 10GBase-LR with FTW)

 Fail to wire (FTW) hardware allows pairs of network ports to be physically connected to each other in the event that the system is powered off or that a failure is detected.
-Depending on how the network is connected to the SV2800, this allows network traffic to continue flowing even when the system is powered off or in a failure state.
+Depending on how the network is connected to the SV3800, this allows network traffic to continue flowing even when the system is powered off or in a failure state.
 When FTW is active, traffic is passed between ports on a Netmod and never enters the module.